Misterio77/website/_src/cv.md

 - [nix-starter-configs](https://github.com/misterio77/nix-starter-configs)
     is a collection of nix repository templates.
-It aims to provide simple, opinionated templates so that people starting out with Nix can hit the ground rouning.
-It currently has 200+ stars on github.
+It aims to provide simple, opinionated templates so that people starting out with Nix can hit the ground running.
+It currently has 300+ stars on github.